AI Act

 The GDPR has its strengths regarding participatory decision-making, but it has also weaknesses in regulating profiling algorithms and its focus on fully automated decision-making.

-- Participatory DPIA (art.
+• Participatory Data Privacy Impact Assessment (DPIA) (art.
 35 sub 9) – This provision mandates that in cases where a Data Privacy Impact Assessment (DPIA) is obligatory, the opinions of data subjects regarding the planned data processing shall be seeked.
 This is a powerful legal mechanism to foster collaborative algorithm development.
 Nevertheless, the inclusion of data subjects in this manner is scarcely observed in practice;

 Administrative law